 F, Chioma Ubogagu, 5 — Some bright moments, and some not-so-bright moments for Chi.
 She put in an awesome ball to Hill at the end of the first half, but around moments like that were needless turnovers and losing possession.
 I thought she struggled matching up against a few of the more speedy Dash players as well.

 MF, Camila (68’), 5.5 — Camila provided a spark, but never found that connection with the front line.
 She had a couple of great moments getting the ball forward, dribbling over and around the opposition, but never got to provide that final pass.
 I wouldn’t mind seeing one of her rockets from 30 yards out, if the connections are going to continue to struggle.

 MF, Abby Elinsky (70’), 5 — Abby too, provided some missing energy, but struggled to get involved in possession.
 Defensively, she put the pressure on and was able to rush the Dash.
 It was good to see her and all the subs really, add something different to the match.

 MF, Marisa Viggiano (87’), N/A — Coming in 17 minutes later, with only a few minutes remaining, Marisa matched Abby’s involvement.
 She kind of seemed to appear everywhere, and early on got connected with Marta to put a decent cross in.
 Although she didn’t play long enough to fairly earn a grade, she did manage eight touches and completed three of four passes in just a few minutes.

 There wasn’t much swing in the ratings, as no one really stood out one way or the other.
 There were a couple of good performances, but overall, a very average team performance.
 Tell me what you think below, and get that vote in for your player of the match!

-Who was your Pride Player of the Match in the 3-1 loss at the Houston Dash?
+Who is your Pride Player of the Match in the 1-0 loss to the Houston Dash?